 Related: A few years ago I discovered a fantastic devotional that combined deep, rich theology and word studies called Sparkling Gems From The Greek Vol. 1: 365 Greek Word Studies For Every Day Of The Year To Sharpen Your Understanding Of God’s Word.

 So Pastor, here are three things we need to remember in the midst of our rapid ministerial pace…

 Our Theology Can Always Use Deepening

 Most systematic theologies will organize biblical doctrine around anywhere from ten to twenty major topics.
 There are four specific areas of theology that stand out in my mind as being vital to a Pastor’s soul-health:

 - The theology of our message.
-It’s vital that our respect for the word of God continues to be elevated.
-It’s the source of our confidence in the pulpit and in life.
+It’s vital that our respect for the Word of God continues to be elevated.
+It’s the source of our confidence on stage and in life.

 - Our theology of Jesus.
 Ministry really ought to be about chasing the Person of Christ, not chasing a passion for organizational growth or ministerial success.